 Orangutans spend almost all of their time in trees, so a large part of our day was spent with our necks in this lovely position

 If we found an orangutan we made continual observations of its behavior and feeding habits all day

-Ah finally, after all the traveling, we came across the animal that Dr. P wanted to see- a wild orangutan deep in the jungle of Borneo.
+Finally, after traveling halfway around the world, we came across the animal that Dr. P wanted to see- a wild orangutan deep in the jungle of Borneo.
 In this case it is a juvenile male.

 Dr. P made friends with Mr. Uil, probably the most knowledgeable man at the camp.
 He is a dayak that was literally born in the jungle.
 He married an American woman that came to volunteer at the camp years earlier.

 Mr. Uil picked up some leaves and called in some deer.
 They are called barking deer because they make a barking sound when alarmed.
-Amazing things in the jungle…..
+Amazing things occur in the jungle

 I learned about insect eating plants……